 Henrik Åström is an award-winning composer born in Gothenburg, Sweden, in 1980.
 During his childhood he travelled a great deal, accompanying his father who was an archaeologist on digs in strange parts of the world.
-Every summer, he sat in soil and dust, under Greece’s scorching sun, with a shovel in his hand – without quite knowing what he was looking for.
+Every summer he sat under Greece’s scorching sun with a shovel in his hand – without quite knowing what he was looking for.

 It was much later that he realized that all this had become a part of his heart.
 Three thousand year old jars had spoken to him.
 It was the first time he had seen the world with curious eyes.
 He had wanted to understand it, explore it, and to show others what he had found.
 But he had not chosen to follow in his father’s footsteps.

 At age eight, he discovered the piano.
-Like an archaeological dig, he wanted to dive into its depths and look for sounds that could explain everything – even life itself.
-He began his musical search and studied at the Stockholm Music Conservatory and later at Berklee College of Music in Boston.
-Between 2002 and 2012 he ran the recording studio A-Stream Studio in Stockholm where he worked with grammy-winning artists such as Miss Li, Titiyo, and Glen Matlock (Sex Pistols).
-Besides his work as a music producer, he wrote experimental theatre music for the acclaimed dancer and choreographer Frauke, Hirame Art Organization, the First Physical Theatre Company in South Africa, Los Angeles Movement Arts and Mandarin Orange Performing Arts (MOPA) in New York.
+Like an archaeological dig, he wanted to dive into its depths and look for melodies and sounds that could explain everything – even life itself.
+He began his musical search and decided to take up studies at the Stockholm Music Conservatory and later at Berklee College of Music in Boston.
+Between 2002 and 2012 he was the manager of the recording studio A-Stream Studio in Stockholm where he worked with grammy-winning artists such as Miss Li, Titiyo, and Glen Matlock from the legendary band Sex Pistols.
+Besides his work as a music producer, he also wrote experimental dance and theatre music for the acclaimed butoh dancer and choreographer Frauke, the First Physical Theatre Company in South Africa, Los Angeles Movement Arts and Mandarin Orange Performing Arts in New York.

 After an extensive search for a music composer for our feature film, we discovered Henrik, whose extraordinary talent is contributing immeasurably to our project.